 "Jasper, what are you talking about?
 Clint is right…."

-The door to his office slammed open at that moment revealing one pissed off twin.
+The door to his office slammed open at that moment revealing an incredibly pissed off twin.
 Judging from the tie hanging loosely around his neck, Phil was going on record by saying it was Will.
 Especially since the other was currently in the vent just above his head.

 "Come out now or I swear I will drag you out by that stupid fat head of yours!"
-Will hissed, glaring up at vent just behind Phil's desk.
-There was a muffled noise that somehow he interpreted as a response.
+Will hissed, glaring up at said vent.
+There was a muffled noise that somehow Will interpreted as a response.
 "I don't care if we're identical.
 Clearly we don't have identical brains.
 Mine tells me to stay in bed when I have a concussion.
 Yours tells you to go crawling through the vents!
 Now get down!"
 Another muffled sound.
 "Fine then.
 I'm coming up there!"

 Phil could only watch in silent amusement as Will nosily dragged a chair from across the room until it was under the vent he was yelling at.
 True to his word, he climbed onto the chair and stretched up to reach the very loose vent cover.
 There was a less muffled response this time as a head of dark blonde hair appeared in Will's hands.